-Pro’s: Email newsletters are a great way to continually educate an audience on a regular basis without fail.
-Unlike widgets or microsites which people may not come back to everyday, people do check their email every day without fail.
+Pros: Email newsletters are a great way to continually educate an audience on a regular basis.
+Unlike widgets or microsites—which people may not come back to everyday, people do check their email every day without fail.

-Con’s: Email newsletters have two drawbacks: 1.
-They are not indexed by search engines.
+Cons: Email newsletters have two drawbacks.
+1) Search engines don’t index them.
 So unless someone is already on your list, they are unlikely to join.
-2. They are not real time.
-Without risking facing a high unsubscribe rate, you can only likely send a email newsletter with a digest of the latest curated content once a day.
+2) They are not real time.
+Without risking a high unsubscribe rate, you can probably only send an email newsletter with a digest of the latest curated content once a day.

 Who should use it?
-Email newsletters are a great medium for curated content for curators with an existing captive audience.
-Alternatively, email newsletters can be used in conjunction with another means of attracting an audience, such as collecting subscribers from a tradeshow or a corporate site.
-By doing so, you have can “grab” people through another venue, and “hold” them with your curated email newsletter.
+Email newsletters are a great curation medium for those with an existing captive audience.
+Alternatively, you can use email newsletters in conjunction with another means of attracting an audience.
+E.g., collecting subscribers from a trade show or a corporate site.
+By doing so, you can “grab” people through another venue, and “hold” them with your curated email newsletter.

 What is it?
 Posting curated content on Twitter and other social media channels such as Facebook and LinkedIn through status updates.
-The curated content could be links to blog articles or other web content, or curated tweets (a.k.a. retweets).
+Curated content can be links to blog articles or other web content, or curated tweets (a.k.a. retweets).
 Most people on Twitter already are curating whether they know it or not.

-Pro’s: Posting curated content is different from other mediums, because it’s a very time sensitive medium.
+Pros: Posting curated content is different from other mediums, because it’s a very time sensitive medium.
 People may be on a microsite or in their inbox to read email newsletters just a few times a day, but they are likely to be following Twitter throughout the day.
-Therefore, this medium is particularly well-suited for content that is time-sensitive in nature.
+Therefore, this medium is particularly well-suited for time-sensitive content.
 Secondly, this medium makes it extremely easy for people to virally share content (just press the retweet button).
-If your curated content has the potential of being shared, then you should consider curating on a social media channel.
+If your curated content has high sharing potential, consider curating on a social media channel.

-Con’s: The drawback of sharing curated content on social media is that if you don’t have a lot of curated content on your topic, then it’s hard to get noticed.
-Because social media is content is so fleeting, if you are not constantly and consistently posting your curated content, then your impact will be minimal.
-Also on social media you are not building up a search engine or visitor friendly organized archive of curated content – rather you are simply building up a hard-to-navigate list of links and comments.
+Cons: It’s hard to get noticed if you don’t have a lot of curated content on your topic.
+Because social media content is so fleeting, if you are not constantly and consistently posting curated content, your impact will be minimal.
+Also on social media you are not building up a search engine or visitor-friendly organized archive of curated content.
+Rather, you are simply building up a hard-to-navigate list of links and comments.

 Who should use it?
 Curators who have topics with a sufficient throughput of content.
-Curators with an existing or potential audience on social media channels.
-Curators with content that has a likelihood of being shared virally.
+Anyone with an existing or potential audience on social media channels.
+Curators whose content has a high likelihood of viral sharing.

 What is it?
 Content that’s shared through RSS feeds or other data feeds.

-Pro’s: People with RSS readers can subscribe to them – who are usually visitors who return regularly.
-In addition, some search engines crawl RSS feeds.
+Pros: People with RSS readers can subscribe to them—and they are usually regularly returning visitors.
+Bonus: some search engines crawl RSS feeds.

-Con’s: Social media these days has in many ways taken the place of RSS feeds and provide more room for annotation.
-Unlike social media, it’s also difficult to annotate your content as a curator and add your own context.
-Most importantly, a feed is a glimpse at a small window in time and all your older curated content and hard work is lost once it’s no longer in that window.
+Cons: Social media these days has in many ways taken the place of RSS feeds, and they provide more room for annotation.
+Unlike social media, it’s difficult to annotate your content and add your own context.
+Most importantly, a feed is a glimpse at a small window in time.
+All your older curated content and hard work is lost once it’s no longer in that window.